Jahongir Ergashev

-Jahongir Ergashev (Джахонгир Эргашев, born 6 March 1994) is a Tajik professional footballer who plays as a striker for Regar-TadAZ Tursunzoda and the Tajikistan national team.
+Jahongir Ergashev (Джахонгир Эргашев, born 6 March 1994) is a Tajik professional footballer who plays as a midfielder for Eskhata Khujand and the Tajikistan national team.

 Career

 Club

 In March 2015, Ergashev moved to FK Khujand on a season-long loan deal.

 Ergashev was listed in FK Khujand's 2016 AFC Cup squad list, but did not feature in their match against Ahli Al-Khaleel.
 After a trial with Belshina Bobruisk, Ergashev went on trial with Dinamo Brest, going on to sign a six-month contract with Dinamo Brest on 1 April 2016.
 Ergashev scored his first goal for Dinamo Brest on 30 April 2016, against Isloch.

 Ergashev left Dinamo Brest near the end of January 2017, going on to sign a contract for the 2017 season with FC Istiklol on 14 February 2017.
 Ergashev was released from his Istiklol contract on 5 July 2017, signing for FK Khujand until the end of the 2017 season on the same day.

 On 23 January 2019, Ergashev signed a new contract with FK Khujand.

 On 3 November 2019, Ergashev was announced as a new signing for Saif SC prior to the start of the 2019–20 season.
 On 18 July 2020, FK Khujand announced the return of Ergashev.

 In March 2021, Ergashev joined Uzbekistan Super League club Qizilqum Zarafshon.

 In January 2022, Kyrgyz Premier League club Neftchi Kochkor-Ata announced that Ergashev had signed a contract to join the club.

 On 9 March 2022, Ergashev re-signed for Khujand.